Qualtrics Digital Experience Analytics

 Qualtrics Program Architecture

-The demo emphasized on how tools work together to move the user from a wide to a specific understanding of the data and how AI to uncover details worth investigating
+The demo emphasized how tools work together to move the user from a wide to a specific understanding of the data and how AI to uncover details worth investigating

-Buy-in, challenges with frameworks
+Buy-in, technical challenges

 I presented this concept to executive leadership and key platform teams.
 We achieved enough buy-in that the team was given more headcount and direction to detail how to execute